WinVector/Examples/TimeSeries/README.md

 Note: we are not sharing out the Bass model fitting code at this time, as we haven't characterized its fitting biases yet.
 Good ideas on fitting Bass models can be found here: https://srdas.github.io/MLBook/productForecastingBassModel.html .
+Some of the tides fitting notes: https://win-vector.com/tag/tides/ .